Skip to navigation Skip to content

 Continuity dates - Existing continuous period on payment rules will apply to restorations.
 For example, if a customer is restored after being suspended for more than 13 weeks, continuity dates will be auto reset as the date payment recommenced.

-Note: if the payment does not restore when expected after completing the guided procedure, the record will need to be checked to determine what is preventing the restoration from completing.
+Note: if the payment does not restore when expected after completing the workflow, the record will need to be checked to determine what is preventing the restoration from completing.
 Any incorrect information will need to be updated before the payment can be restored.

 Some possible (but not limited to) reasons could include: